ProjectValhalla/OdinMultiBootGuides/pages/installing_windows.md

 2. Windows will now begin installing.
 This process will take quite some time.
 You will see a console on the screen showing the installation progress.

-3. Give it time and it will eventually BSOD.
+3. Give it time and it will eventually show you a BSOD (Blue Screen of Death).
+This is part of the install process.
 Turn it off by holding the power button.
 The device will reboot to android.

 4. Unplug the USB drive, power the device off again and press Volume Up + Power until you see the Project Valhalla logo.
 It will now boot to Windows and configure.
 This will take a long time as well.

 ## Swapping Operating Systems

-Android will be the primary OS the device boots to.
+Android will be the primary OS the device boots to if you press ther Power button.
 To swap to Windows, power off the device and press Volume Up + Power until you see the Project Valhalla Logo and the device will boot to Windows.

 Enjoy!